 F Oldfield White-bellied Rat Niviventer culturatus

-F Chinese Ferret-Badger Melogale moschata
+F Formosan Ferret-Badger Melogale subaurantiaca

 F Ryukyu Flying Fox Pteropus dasymallus

-F Formosan Horseshoe Bat Rhinolophus formosan
+F Formosan Horseshoe Bat Rhinolophus formosae

-Formosan Lesser Horseshoe Bat Rhinolophus pusillus monoceros
+Formosan Lesser Horseshoe Bat Rhinolophus (pusillus) monoceros

 F Eastern Barbastelle Barbastella leucomelas